Rocker PJ Harvey travels to Afghanistan to inspire her music in new documentary

 Directed by Seamus Murphy, “A Dog Called Money” juxtaposes scenes of Harvey observing and listening to local people make music or sounds during her travels - such as men chanting at a religious ceremony in Afghanistan - with shots of her replicating those sounds in a recording studio in London.

-“What initially drew me to Seamus’s work and to track him down as a possible collaborator was his ability to get out of the way of the image, and let the image deliver its weight, uninhibited with a message or judgement,” Harvey said.

-“His work allows us as viewers to enter, contemplate and then extract meaning for ourselves,” she added.
+“It was looking at the creative process and in this instance the creative process of making an album and then if we go back it’s the places and the people that inspired those songs,” Murphy told Reuters in an interview.

-Murphy said Afghanistan and Kosovo seemed obvious places for him and Harvey to travel to since he was familiar with them from his earlier work and Washington appeared to complement those places as the center of Western power that had played a role in deciding the fate of those countries.
+He said Afghanistan and Kosovo seemed obvious places for him and Harvey to travel to since he was familiar with them from his earlier work and Washington appeared to complement those places as the centre of Western power that had played a role in deciding the fate of those countries.

 “And then I thought, well OK, Washington - we think of the Capitol, we think of the White House, we think of democracy but what about the other side of D.C. ... the poverty?
 A large percentage of the population is African-American - what are their lives like?”